Allie Kieffer: 2010-2015

 Kieffer joined the New York Athletic Club and ran with Princeton Tigers All-American Sarah Cummings.
 She placed sixth with a time of 20:14.2 at the 2010 USATF National Club Cross Country Championships in Charlotte, North Carolina.
 Kieffer qualified to represent Team USA at the 2011 NACAC Cross Country Championships.

 At the 2011 NACAC Cross Country Championships' 6 km race at Port of Spain, Trinidad and Tobago, Keiffer placed fourth with a time of 20:29.6 behind Team USA teammates Kim Conley, and Megan Duwell and champion Kathryn Harrison.
 The US team took home gold medals.

 In 2012 Kieffer was trained in Boulder, Colorado by Coach Brad Hudson and ran a 10 km at Stanford University in a time of 32:25.69 on April 29, 2012, which qualified her for the 10,000 meters at the 2012 United States Olympic Trials (track and field).
 She did not start due to injury.

 Kieffer placed 47th at the 2013 US Cross Country Championships in Saint Louis, Missouri.
 In 2014 Kieffer won the Japan Day race in the New York Road Runners on May 11.
 Kieffer placed second at the 2015 10 km Scotland Run in Central Park, New York with a time of 35:28 in April 2015.
 She placed 20th at USA Road 5 km championships hosted by CVS in Providence, Rhode Island with a time 17:05 on September 20, 2015.

 2016

 In January, Kieffer placed first winning the 2016 Miami Marathon in 2:55:30.
-She choose to switch from the half marathon the night before the race after learning the elite field for the half-marathon was full and only one woman in the elite meeting was running the full marathon.
+She chose to switch from the half marathon the night before the race after learning the elite field for the half-marathon was full and only one woman in the elite meeting was running the full marathon.

 On April 9, 2016, Kieffer placed first winning the 2016 Fort Washington Avenue Armory Indoor Track marathon with a time of 2:44:44 (setting an indoor world record) which was broken the next year.
 Kieffer placed ninth at the Cherry Blossom 10-Mile Run in a time of 56:40.90.